cobwebos/docs/articles/active-directory/develop/v2-oauth2-device-code.md

 ---
-title: 使用 Microsoft 标识平台在无浏览器设备上登录用户 |Microsoft
+title: Use Microsoft identity platform to sign in users on browser-less devices | Azure
-description: 使用 device authorization grant 构建嵌入和无浏览器的身份验证流。
+description: Build embedded and browser-less authentication flows using the device authorization grant.
 services: active-directory
 documentationcenter: ''
 author: rwike77